-The primary role of ventilation is to keep welding fumes, gases, and any other pollutants below the safety limits.
-As a result, you will not inhale them above the safety limits.
+The primary role of ventilation is to keep fumes, gases, and any other pollutants below the safety limits.

 Another helpful benefit of ventilation is to control oxygen levels.
 Many processes can deplete or displace oxygen, especially in confined spaces.
 This can cause asphyxiation.

-Furthermore, if an oxygen cylinder leaks or oxygen is misused for cleaning equipment, the oxygen in the air will surpass safety limits.
+Ventilation is also helpful when an oxygen cylinder leaks or oxygen is misused for cleaning equipment because the oxygen in the air will surpass safety limits.

 Ventilation also controls dangerous concentrations of flammable gases.
 Either from welding gases such as acetylene or solvent vapors.

 There are three ventilation types for the welding workshop: